 — Make suggestions about your rights and responsibilities.

-— Give accurate and complete health information about your past medical history, including hospitalizations, medications, allergies and other important health-related information.
+— Give us correct and complete information about your medical history.
+This includes hospitalizations, medications, allergies, and other important health-related information.

-— Follow your pharmacy plan of care and remain under a physician’s care while receiving Dottie’s Pharmacy services.
+— Follow your drug plan and keep your doctor while receiving Dottie’s Pharmacy services.

-— Notify Dottie’s Pharmacy if you have any concerns that have not been addressed.
+— Notify Dottie’s Pharmacy if you have any concerns not stated in this document.

 — Notify your physician and pharmacist if you choose to end therapy.

-— Be responsible for costs related to your care that are not covered by Medicaid, Medicare or other payers.
+— Be responsible for costs related to your care not covered by Medicaid, Medicare, or other payers.

 — Never replace the cap on needles.

-— Throw away used needles immediately after use in a sharps disposal container.
+— Throw away used needles immediately after use.
+Put them in a “sharps disposal container.”

-— Plan for the safe handling and disposal of needles before using them.
+— Plan for safe handling and disposal of needles before using them.

-— Report all needle stick or sharps-related injuries promptly to your physician.
+— Report all needle stick or sharps-related injuries quickly to your doctor.

-If your therapy does not involve the use of needles or sharp items you do not need a sharps container.
-You should place all used supplies (e.g., syringes or tubing) in a bag you can’t see through.
-Put this bag inside a second bag, and put this in your garbage with your other trash.
+If your medicine does require needles or sharp items, you do not need a special container.
+You should place other used items into a bag that you cannot see through.
+Put this bag inside a second bag.
+Then put all of it into the garbage.

 — Place a small amount of soap on your hands.